perconik/code-style/README.md

 ## Code Style Formatter Changes

 - Indentation - Tab Size - set to 2
-- Indentation - Align Fields in Columns - enabled

 - Blank Lines - Blank Lines in Compilation Unit - Between Class Declarations - set to 1
-- Blank Lines - Existing Blank Lines - Number of Empty Lines to Preserve - set to 0
+- Blank Lines - Existing Blank Lines - Number of Empty Lines to Preserve - set to 1

-- New Lines - Insert New Line - In Empty Class Body - disabled
 - New Lines - Insert New Line - In Empty Block - disabled
+- New Lines - Insert New Line - In Empty Method Body - enabled

 - Comments - disabled